zumasys/docs/site/jbase/transactions/transaction-replication/monitoring-transaction-logging/README.md

 ## Viewing the Transaction Log

 jBASE has a special jEDI driver that will allow you to view a transaction log set directly as if it was a jBASE hash file.
-When you do this jBASE will create a stub file (dictionary) that will point to one of your transaction logs (by default it will be the current one).
+When you do this, jBASE will create a stub file (dictionary) that will point to one of your transaction logs (by default it will be the current one).

 ### Create transaction logs